novaframework/nova/guides/quick-start.md

 # Quick start

-## Use rebar3 and nova

-Start by add the rebar3 template for Nova.
+## Start your first project

+Nova provides a plugin to make working with the framework a lot easier.
+One can install it by either using an automated installation or include it manually in the global *rebar.config* file.

+### Automated installation

 *Via Curl*